NolanDon/Rails-Project/README.md

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
 # Nolans "Jungle" Project (Lighthouse Labs)

 ## Background
 This project was completed as of Week 10 in the Web Development bootcamp at Lighthouse Labs.
+Jungle-rails is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
 I inherited an existing code base in a language with barely any prior experience with the codebase, ecosystem and framework.

 ## Functional Requirements
 There are multiple goals to this project: